 Figure 4: Configurations of four design assemblies considered here.
 These are cross-sections of cylindrical assemblies.
 Proton beam enters from the top of the assembly.
-Each design consists of a moderator, reflector and a $D_2O/{}^6Li$ neutron shield around the reflector.
+Each design consists of a moderator, reflector and a $D_2O/{}^6\text{Li}$ neutron shield around the reflector.
 The moderator thickness ("x") is allowed to vary.

-It is difficult to judge the effectiveness of a particular neutron spectrum in air for use in BNCT applications.
-The assembly designs that were developed by Blue and evaluated here were optimized by Blue using a parameter known as the RUFTED (Ratio of Useful Fluence to Equivalent Dose), a parameter that we also use to determine the quality of a neutron fluence.
+Blue and evaluated here were optimized by Blue using a parameter known as the RUFTED (Ratio of Useful Flux to Equivalent Dose), a parameter that we also use to determine the quality of a neutron flux.
 The RUFTED is defined as: